kubernetes/minikube/site/content/en/docs/Tutorials/nginx_tcp_udp_ingress.md

 - Created a redis deployment and service in the `default` namespace
 - Patched the `tcp-services` configmap in the `kube-system` namespace
 - Patched the `nginx-ingress-controller` deployment in the `kube-system` namespace
-- Forced the `nginx-ingress-controller` to redeploy all of its pods
 - Connected to our service from the host via port 6379

 You can apply the same steps that were applied to `tcp-services` to the `udp-services` configmap as well if you have a